- The alkaline lysis method of plasmid isolation was originally developed by Brinboim and Doly (1979).

 Reagents and solutions

-* For cell wall containing bacteria, resuspension buffer can be prepared with glucose.
-In addition, resuspension buffer can be supplemented with RNase A. Click here to know more about composition of resuspension buffer.
+* The resuspension buffer can be prepared without glucose for cell wall-containing bacteria.
+In addition, the resuspension buffer can be supplemented with RNase A. Click here to know more about the composition of the resuspension buffer.

-** Tris-saturated Phenol must be used.
+** Use Tris-saturated Phenol for plasmid DNA isolation.
 Do not use water-saturated phenol.

 Equipment and disposables